Dr. Daniel Metzger, DACM, L.Ac., IFMCP

 During this time, my interest in health continued to grow, and, due to my own health needs, I turned to acupuncture for treatment.
 This sparked interest in me, which led to self-study in Chinese medicine.
 Not long after that I was applying to Chinese medical schools.
 That’s how I ended up in San Francisco, pursuing my master’s and doctorate at the American College of Traditional Chinese Medicine.

 I believe that understanding disease requires ongoing cultivation and self-knowledge.
 For this reason I practice meditation, qigong, and Daoist internal alchemy.
 After over a decade of practice and observation, I’m convinced that the body and mind are a unified process.
-What happens to the mind happens to the body and vice versa.
-Many chronic conditions first originate in the depths of the mind before manifesting in the physical body.
 A healing journey, therefore, requires authenticity, vulnerability, and a willingness to examine personal mental and emotional processes.
 I strive to provide a safe space where these conditions can be met.

 Education and Clinical Highlights